Latest Blog Posts

 Bedside stand

 A nightside table with a drawer and shelf or cupboard will provide more storage than a table.
 The nightstands in a bedroom tend to collect clutter.
 Frequently clear off the surface and declutter the drawers.
 Decide what is important to have handy.
-Do you need a book, tissues, medication, charging station or water bottle?
+Do you need a book, tissues, medication, a charging station or a water bottle?

 Vertical space